yassine-klilich/ngx-interpolation/projects/ngx-interpolation/README.md

 # [Angular versions](#versions)

-- Make sure you are using the right ngx-interpolation version depending on Angular version.
+:warning: Make sure you are using the right ngx-interpolation version depending on Angular version.

 | ngx-interpolation | Angular version |
 | ----------------- | --------------- |